 Regardless of whether we are talking about a game or a different product, bad localization can be a true disaster.
 Get a wrong cultural reference or break some taboos and you can offend the entire community.
 If you make mistakes and violate any legal terms or standards, you can risk your game not being published on the market.

-So yes, bad localization can be very risky and can break your entire game – both in terms of reputation and financially.
+So yes, bad localization can be very risky and can break your entire game – both in terms of reputation and finances.

 5. Do I really need game localization?

-So yes, if you want to have a game that reaches a global market and maximize its success, you need localizing content of your game.
+So yes, if you want to have a game that reaches a global market and maximize its success, you need to localize the content of your game.

 6. Which localization languages should I choose?

-When expanding on the major gaming markets, the translation and localization teams group the most important languages in two categories:
+When expanding into the major gaming markets, the translation and localization teams group the most important languages into two categories: